-NOTE 10: STOCKHOLDERS' EQUITY
+NOTE 11: STOCKHOLDERS' EQUITY

 The Company is authorized to issue a total of 85,000,000 shares of stock consisting of 75,000,000 shares of common stock, par value \$0.015 per share, and 10,000,000 shares of preferred stock, par value \$0.001 per share.
-The Company has designated 750,000 shares of Series-A Junior Participating Preferred Stock, par value \$0.001 per share through the filing of a certificate of designation with the Delaware Secretary of State.
+The Company has designated 750,000 shares of Series-A Junior Participating Preferred Stock, par value \$0.001 per share, and 4,000 shares of Series A convertible preferred stock, through the filing of a certificate of designation with the Delaware Secretary of State, none of which are issued and outstanding as of December 31, 2017.

 On May 19, 2014, the Company adopted a stockholder rights agreement which provides that all stockholders of record on May 26, 2014 received a non-taxable distribution of one preferred stock purchase right for each share of the Company's common stock held by such stockholder.
 Each right is attached to and trades with the associated share of common stock.
 The rights will become exercisable only if one of the following occurs: (1) a person becomes an "Acquiring Person" by acquiring beneficial ownership of 15% or more of the Company's common stock (or, in the case of a person who beneficially owned 15% or more of the Company's common stock on the date the stockholder rights agreement was executed, by acquiring beneficial ownership of additional shares representing 2.0% of the Company's common stock then outstanding (excluding compensatory arrangements)), or (2) a person commences a tender offer that, if consummated, would result in such person becoming an Acquiring Person.
-If a person becomes an Acquiring Person, each right will entitle the holder, other than the Acquiring Person and certain related parties) to purchase a number of shares of the Company's common stock with a market value that equals twice the exercise price of the right.
+If a person becomes an Acquiring Person, each right will entitle the holder, other than the Acquiring Person and certain related parties, to purchase a number of shares of the Company's common stock with a market value that equals twice the exercise price of the right.
 The initial exercise price of each right is \$15.00, so each holder (other than the Acquiring Person and certain related parties) exercising a right would be entitled to receive \$30.00 worth of the Company's common stock.
 If the Company is acquired in a merger or similar business combination transaction at any time after a person has become an Acquiring Person, each holder of a right (other than the Acquiring Person and certain related parties) will be entitled to purchase a similar amount of stock of the acquiring entity.

-2015 and 2016 Issuance of Additional Shares to Aspire Capital
+2016 Issuances of Additional Shares to Aspire Capital